AMSTerUsers/AMSTer_Distribution/README.md

 This repo contains the shell scripts, codes and doc required for installing and running AMSTer software (formerly named MasTer).

-ALSTer is mostly based on 3 elements:
+AMSTer is mostly based on 3 elements:
 - an InSAR processor (AMSTer Engine)
 - a time series processor (MSBAS; https://doi.org/10.4095/313749)
 - a set of mostly shell (bash) and some python scripts (AMSTer Toolbox)